When Kelly Preston first met John Travolta, he swept her right off her feet, no airplane or gravity-defying dance moves required.

 The couple understandably did not speak much about their loss publicly.
 A longtime Scientologist, like her husband, Preston made a rare mention of their faith in her Health interview when talking about how she recovered from their son's death.

 "Johnny is definitely my rock.
 Kirstie [Alley, also a Scientologist] is one of my absolute best friends," Preston said.
 "My mom, my brother.
-And to be honest, the Scientology center.
+And to be honest, the Scientology Center.
 I don't know if I would have made it through without it.
 We've been able to navigate through it and to come to a place that is a lot better."

-"We tried for several years, and we didn't think it was going to happen for us," they told People (as sources close to them shut down rumors that they had started trying only after Jett's death).
+"We tried for several years, and we didn't think it was going to happen for us," they told People that summer (as sources close to them shut down rumors that they had started trying only after Jett's death).
 "This is a miracle and we feel blessed."

-Talking to Health, which featured she and Ben on the cover together, Preston recalled, "We had been trying for quite a few years, and then of course there was a time when we weren't, and then we started trying again.
+Talking to Health, which featured her and Ben on the cover together, Preston recalled, "We had been trying for quite a few years, and then of course there was a time when we weren't, and then we started trying again.
 When I found out I was pregnant, I was floored.
 I'd snuck out of bed and then came back and woke Johnny up in bed.
 We both started crying.
 It was wonderful."

 Once she was pregnant, "I didn't have any doubts.
 I love being pregnant.
 I love the closeness I feel when I'm carrying them.
 I love feeling them move inside me.
 My heart breaks for people who aren't able to have kids.
 But I feel like there's really hope for anyone.